Coffee importers stockpiling on fears over coronavirus lockdowns

-NEW YORK/LONDON/BOGOTA, March 30 (Reuters) - Coffee importers in some of the largest consuming countries are stockpiling, bringing forward orders by up to a month to avoid shortages if supply chains are disrupted by coronavirus lockdowns.
+NEW YORK/LONDON/BOGOTA (Reuters) - Coffee importers in some of the largest consuming countries are stockpiling, bringing forward orders by up to a month to avoid shortages if supply chains are disrupted by coronavirus lockdowns.

 The global pandemic has prompted governments around the world to impose severe restrictions on movement in a bid to stem the spread of the virus.
 Supply chains are backing up as air freight capacity plunges and companies struggle to find enough truck drivers and shipping crews.